maragelis/ParadoxMulti-MQTT/README.md

 While I would welcome a merge with the origin project, the changes are substantial and I do not guarantee future compatibility.

-Tested with the following environment:
+Tested in the following environment:

 * Python 2.7.13
 * [Mosquitto MQTT Broker v1.4.14](http://mosquitto.org)
 * [OrangePi 2G-IOT](http://www.orangepi.org/OrangePi2GIOT/) through its internal Serial Port
 * Ubuntu Server 16.04.3 LTS
+* Paradox MG5050 panel

 ## Steps to use it:
 1. Download the files in this repository and place it in some directory